polkachu/ibc-relayer/README.md

 ## Design Philosophy

-1. Support both hermes and rly
+1. Support hermes, rly and hyperspace installation
+1. So far, only Hermes configuration is installed since that's the one we use
 1. Make config file extensible by DRY principle

 ## Guide